 Asha Posley’s name in the annals of history is certain not so much as a memorable actress but more for the fact that she was the first ever leading lady of Pakistani cinema.
-She played the lead opposite Nasir Khan in the first ever Pakistani film, Teri Yaad (1948).
+She played the lead opposite Dilip Kumar’s younger brother, Nasir Khan, in the first ever Pakistani film, Teri Yaad (1948).

 As her father shifted to Lahore, she was offered a contract by Roop K Shorey who was making pictures there.
 It was popular music director Ghulam Haider who gave her the screen name of Asha Posley.